u-2018/LC-API/README.md

 # Features
 AssetBundle loading - Put asset bundles in BepInEx > Bundles and load them using BundleAPI.BundleLoader.GetLoadedAsset

+ServerAPI - Utilities relating to the network and server.
+This includes:

-ServerAPI - Automatically alerts other users when you host that your server is modded, and lets mod authors make their mods put users in special matchmaking where they can only play with other modded users
+ModdedServer - Automatically alerts other users when you host a server that your server is modded.
+It also lets mod authors make their mods put users in special matchmaking where they can only play with other modded users

-NetworkingAPI - Easily send data across the network to sync data between clients effortlessly
+Networking - Easily send data across the network to sync data between clients effortlessly